- ICAO Annex 19 – Safety Management

 Thus far three workgroups have been established to focus on a particular area of interest, complete specific objective or set of objectives and/or develop defined products.
 They are: Measurements, Documentation, and Standardization.
 The Measurements workgroup will develop and propose a common understanding of the characteristics of safety performance measurements, a common methodology for setting expectations regarding safety performance, and a process for identifying risk acceptance/thresholds.
 The Documentation workgroup will share and/or develop best practices, guidance and tools, safety behavior assessment tools, training material, and promotion material.
 The Standardization workgroup will develop a common taxonomy for hazards to be utilized for data categorization and analytical purposes, processes for analysis and sharing of the aforementioned data, and a comparison of international SMS/SSP terminology and alignment where possible.

-The current core membership of the SM ICG includes the National Civil Aviation Agency (ANAC) of Brazil, the Civil Aviation Authority of the Netherlands, the Civil Aviation Authority of New Zealand, the Civil Aviation Safety Authority (CASA) of Australia, the Direction Générale de l'Aviation Civile (DGAC) in France, the European Aviation Safety Agency (EASA), the Federal Office of Civil Aviation (FOCA) of Switzerland, Japan Civil Aviation Bureau (JCAB), the United States Federal Aviation Administration (FAA) Aviation Safety Organization, Transport Canada Civil Aviation (TCCA) and the Civil Aviation Authority of United Kingdom (UK CAA).
-Additionally, the International Civil Aviation Organization (ICAO) is an observer to this group.
+The current core membership of the SM ICG includes the Aviation Safety and Security Agency (AESA) of Spain, the National Civil Aviation Agency (ANAC) of Brazil, the Civil Aviation Authority of the Netherlands (CAA NL), the Civil Aviation Authority of New Zealand, the Civil Aviation Safety Authority (CASA) of Australia, the Direction Générale de l'Aviation Civile (DGAC) in France, the Ente Nazionale per l'Aviazione Civile (ENAC) in Italy, the European Aviation Safety Agency (EASA), the Federal Office of Civil Aviation (FOCA) of Switzerland, the Finnish Transport Safety Agency (Trafi), Japan Civil Aviation Bureau (JCAB), the United States Federal Aviation Administration (FAA) Aviation Safety Organization, Transport Canada Civil Aviation (TCCA), and the Civil Aviation Authority of United Kingdom (UK CAA).
+Additionally, the Civil Aviation Department of Hong Kong (CAD HK), the International Civil Aviation Organization (ICAO), and the United Arab Emirates General Civil Aviation Authority (UAE GCAA) are observers to this group.

 The SM ICG and its work groups have and continue to develop products to be shared with the wider aviation community.
 These products are available via SKYbrary.